Economics

 About Economics at UW

+The University of Wyoming has long been a place where pioneering researchers have developed and advanced the field of environmental economics.
 Today, the UW Department of Economics continues its expertise and research in environmental and resource economics, while also pushing the boundaries of other fields, such as behavioral and experimental economics, development economics, energy economics, industrial organization and international trade.

-In addition to offering a rigorous background in economic theory and econometrics, the UW doctorate in economics program gives you the flexibility to specialized, work across sub-disciplines, undertake interdisciplinary analyses, collaborate with faculty on existing research projects and delve into your own scholarship.
+In addition to offering a rigorous background in economic theory and econometrics, the UW doctorate in economics program gives you the flexibility to specialize, work across sub-disciplines, undertake interdisciplinary analyses, collaborate with faculty on existing research projects and delve into your own scholarship.

 How to Apply